Skip to main content

 Job Statuses

 The status field describes the state of the parsing job.
+If a parsing job fails, failure_reason can include:

 Parser status and failure reason enums are non-exhaustive.
 Store unknown values safely and avoid hard-failing if Junction adds a new value or returns failure_reason: null.